Digi951/SoftwarePattern/README.md

 ### Template Pattern
 Some pieces of an algorithm can be exchanged.

+### State Pattern
+Change the behavior of an object during runtime

 ### Strategy Pattern
 With this pattern it is possible to change the implemented strategy during runtime.